-- WAction Demands Legislative Assemblies to Consolidate, Upgrade and Implement Labour Laws
+- WAction Demands Legislative Assemblies to Consolidate, Upgrade, and Implement Labour Laws

-A qualitative analysis of the federal and provincial labour laws passed by the incumbent legislative assemblies was conducted by WAction that states that Pakistan has inherited and introduced a number of labour laws.
-As many as 130 federal and provincial laws partially cover the labour issues, while more than 80 laws are such which exclusively deal with labour related matters.
+A qualitative analysis of the federal and provincial labour laws passed by the incumbent legislative assemblies was conducted by WAction which states that Pakistan has inherited and introduced a number of labour laws.
+As many as 130 federal and provincial laws partially cover the labour issues, while more than 80 laws are such which exclusively deal with labour-related matters.
 The analysis further reveals that some parts of the labour laws have become obsolete and infructuous, warranting repeal, while some others need to evolve to keep pace with the changing realities of the modern day workforce.
 With little or no pressure from any quarters, efforts on part of the legislative assemblies to upgrade or consolidate this set of fragmented laws are virtually non-existent.

 The subject of Labour was devolved to the provinces with the passage of the 18th Amendment in 2010.
 Consequently, 72 laws were introduced and passed by the Provincial Assemblies.
-Fifty-five such laws almost replicate the previous federal legislations while 17 new laws – three in Punjab, eight in Khyber Pakhtunkhwa (KP) and six in Sindh – have been enacted by the provinces.
+55 such laws almost replicate the previous federal legislations while 17 new laws – three in Punjab, eight in Khyber Pakhtunkhwa (KP), and six in Sindh – have been enacted by the provinces.
 Generally, the provinces are adopting the older version of legislations with minor amendments such as updating the level of fines and/or changing the definitions.